Hyper-bishops, Hyper-rooks, and Hyper-queens: Percentage of Safe Squares on Higher Dimensional Chess Boards: Line-Pieces in Higher Dimensions

 \subsection{Line-Bishops}

 For line-bishops, we note that a two dimensional line-bishop at $(i,j)$ attacks any $(i\pm c, j\pm c)$.
-To expand on this in $k$ dimensions, we use the following definition. \begin{defi}[Line-Bishops in $k$ dimensions] In $k$ dimensions, a $k$-dimensional line-bishop attacks as a normal bishop inside any plane it resides in, and does not attack any other spaces. \end{defi} In $3$ dimensions, this is equivalent to attacking along $6$ lines, $2$ for each of the $xy$, $xz$, and $xy$ planes the bishop lies within.
-Note that this definition maintains parity, as every square on a $k$-dimensional chessboard is an alternating color, so then every square on any $2$-dimensional board within the larger board must also alternate color.
-If we consider all planes that the line-bishop attacks on a $k$-dimensional chessboard, we find that we must take all permutations of $2$ dimensions out of the total $k$ dimensions.
-Hence, there are $k!/2!$ two-dimensional planes for a line-bishop to attack along.
-As we have defined it, a line-bishop placed in the center attacks as a regular bishop hitting $2n-1$ spaces in each of these $k!/2$ planes, for a total of $k!n - (k! - 1)$ spaces attacked.
-Since $k! - 1$ is dwarfed as $n$ approaches infinity, we consider the central bishop as attacking $k!n$ spaces.
-We now expand our previous concept of rings to $k$ dimensions, to help analyze the spaces seen by any line-bishop.
+To extend this to $k$ dimensions, we use the following definition. \begin{defi}[Line-Bishops in $k$ dimensions] In $k$ dimensions, a $k$-dimensional line-bishop attacks as a 2-dimensional bishop inside any 2-dimensional plane it resides in, and does not attack any other spaces. \end{defi} In $3$ dimensions, this is equivalent to attacking along $6$ lines, $2$ for each of the $xy$, $xz$, and $xy$ planes the bishop lies within.
+Note that this definition maintains parity, as every space on a $k$-dimensional chessboard is an alternating color, so then every space on any $2$-dimensional board within the larger board must also alternate color.
+If we consider all planes that the line-bishop attacks on a $k$-dimensional chessboard, we find that we must take all combinations of $2$ dimensions out of the total $k$ dimensions.
+Hence, there are $(k^2-k)/2$ two-dimensional planes for a line-bishop to attack along.
+As we have defined it, a line-bishop placed in the center attacks as a regular bishop attacking $2n-1$ spaces in each of these $(k^2-k)/2$ planes, for a total of $(k^2-k)n - (k^2-k)/2$ spaces attacked.
+Because $(k^2-k)/2$ is dwarfed as $n$ approaches infinity, we consider the central bishop as attacking $(k^2-k)n$ spaces.
+We now extend our previous concept of rings to $k$ dimensions, to help analyze the spaces seen by any line-bishop.
 We begin with our concept of rings in the the second dimension which we call $r_2$.
-As established earlier, for every increase of one to $r_2$, a bishop attacks two fewer squares.
+As established earlier, for every increase of one to $r_2$, a bishop attacks two fewer spaces.
 We then define $k-2$ dimensions of rings from $r_3$ to $r_k$, with any $r_i$ ring existing in an $i$-dimensional subspace of the chessboard.
 Just as with $r_2$, within each $i$-dimensional subspace there are $\lfloor n/2 \rfloor$ values for $r_i$, and in $k$ dimensions, a piece on a board has some value for each $r_2,r_3,..., r_k$.
 The value of any $r_i$ is determined by the piece's distance from the center point of some $i$-dimensional subspace of the board; if there are multiple subspaces with $i$ dimensions, we define $r_i$ to be the innermost ring, so it takes the minimal value over all $i$-dimensional subspaces.
 This ensures that bishops placed centrally are more powerful than bishops placed in the outer rings.
-As an example, for a three-dimensional chessboard, a line-bishop placed at the center square along one of the faces of an $n \times n \times n$ chessboard, as depicted in Figure \ref{fig:linebish}, would have $r_2=0$ and $r_3=\lfloor n/2 \rfloor$.
+As an example, for a three-dimensional chessboard, a line-bishop placed at the center space along one of the faces of an $n \times n \times n$ chessboard, as depicted in Figure \ref{fig:linebish}, would have $r_2=0$ and $r_3=\lfloor n/2 \rfloor$.
 Although the bishop is placed in the outermost ring for the $xz$ and $yz$ planes, defining $r_2=0$ ensures that the bishop attacks the correct amount of spaces in the $xy$ plane.